Our Mission

 People + Places

-In Jefferson County, our livelihoods and way of life depend on the health of our water, forests and farmland.
-We all have a stake in this land, which is why Jefferson Land Trust works to bring people with diverse perspectives together to collaborate and find common ground.
+In Jefferson County, our livelihoods, cultures, and ways of life depend on our water, forests, farmland, open spaces, and sacred places.
+We all have a stake in this land, which is why Jefferson Land Trust works to bring people with diverse perspectives and lived experiences together to collaborate in protecting this special place for the generations to come.

-From protecting habitat for wildlife to facilitating the generational transfer of land, we have worked with landowners, government agencies, the timber industry, the Navy and community groups on a range of projects.
-Together we’ve preserved a greenbelt of wetlands in the Quimper Wildlife Corridor, protected salmon habitat in Salmon and Snow Creeks and promoted sustainable local agriculture through the Food Farm Network.
+From protecting habitat for wildlife to facilitating the generational transfer of working land to keep it in sustainable production, we’ve worked with landowners, government agencies, the timber industry, the U.S. Navy, new and experienced farmers, and community groups on a wide range of projects.
+Together we’ve preserved a greenbelt of wetlands in the Quimper Wildlife Corridor, protected salmon habitat in Chimacum, Salmon, Snow, and Tarboo creeks and the Dosewallips and Duckabush rivers, helped prevent the destruction of Tamanowas Rock, created opportunities for the next generation of farmers, and promoted sustainable local agriculture through the Food Farm Network.

-Our focus on people and places puts us ahead of the curve with preservation.
-We have received national recognition as an innovative and collaborative organization.
-And here at home, our community looks to us to bring people together and get things done.
+Our focus on people and places puts us at the forefront of the Land Trust movement.
+We’ve received national recognition as an innovative and collaborative organization.
+And here at home, our community looks to us to bring people together and take action for the common good.

 Caring for the Land